Charles H. DePuy (chemist): Early life and education

-Charles H. DePuy was born Detroit, Michigan on September 10, 1927 but did not live there long.
+Charles H. DePuy was born in Detroit, Michigan, on September 10, 1927, but did not live there long.
 His father was an architectural engineer who supervised the construction of post office buildings throughout the southeastern United States and for a time in the US Virgin Islands.
 In 1942, his father was transferred to Oakland, California to supervise the fortification of government buildings against anticipated attack.

 Depuy enrolled at the University of California, Berkeley at age 16, but was drafted and served for 13 months as a hospital laboratory technician.
 He returned to Berkeley and graduated in 1948.

 He enrolled in at Columbia University and began his graduate work in physical organic chemistry with William von Eggers Doering.
 He moved with Doering to Yale University and received his M.S. degree from Columbia in 1952 and Ph.D. from Yale in 1953.
 He took a postdoctoral position at the University of California, Los Angeles in the lab of Donald J. Cram.